-Partner Brenda Long, in our leading Family law team, looks at the reasons to choose a specialist family lawyer when considering divorce.
+Partner Claire Dyer, in our leading Family Law team, looks at the reasons to choose a specialist family lawyer when considering divorce.

 By far the best way of finding a good solicitor to represent you in relation to separation and divorce is to obtain a personal recommendation.
 Speak to friends, family and colleagues to see if they have personal knowledge.
 It’s best to get an individual’s name.
 You might be able to have a no cost, no obligation chat on the telephone before committing to an appointment.

 One way of comparing firms which have been recommended is to look at their websites.
 Are they informative and up to date?
 Is Family Law a core part of their offering and expertise?
 Pay particular attention to feedback and reviews from clients, including via platforms like Google Reviews.